In October of 2011, parts of the Northeastern United States faced a blackout of epic proportions.

 It’s not just ‘I’m tired’ – If only it were that easy…..

-Today marks the 3rd day of Mitochondrial Disease Awareness Week, and I thought I’d share with you a few “Mito Facts” and share with you a bit about our life with Mito.
+In recognition of Global Mitochondrial Disease Awareness Week, I thought I’d share with you a few “Mito Facts” and share with you a bit about our life with Mito.

 Fact: Every 30 minutes, a child is born who will develop a mitochondrial disease by age 10.